 Thinking through these questions will help you brainstorm the possibilities for your group practice – and hopefully get you even more excited about what you’re doing!
 As the creator of your group practice, you have control over what you build.

 Now that you’ve done quite a bit of pre-work in figuring out what you want your group practice to look like, it’s time to get nitty-gritty with a business plan.
-A business plan will include the specific practice size including how many clients you see and how many therapists you hire, as well as your mission and what services you will offer.
-It will also analyze the therapy market in your geography by sharing who your competitors are and how they run their businesses.
-Make a plan for funding, especially if you seek outside funding - and project your earnings for the first few years.
+A business plan includes the specific practice size including how many clients you see and how many therapists you hire, as well as your mission and what services you will offer.
+It also analyzes the therapy market in your geography by sharing who your competitors are and how they run their businesses.
+Make a plan for funding, especially if you are seeking outside funding to cover startup costs, and project your earnings for the first few years.
 Write out your plans as the manager and the roles for each person on your team.

 Putting these details down on paper is a great way to solidify your ideas into actionable steps.
-It will also be helpful when speaking about your group practice to investors or others in your community who offer support.
+It will also be helpful when speaking about your group practice to investors, your bank, or others in your community who offer support.